-The Digital Intern will be involved in the planning, shooting, and editing of video as well as other digital content for use online including social media.
+The Digital/Social Media Intern will be involved in the planning, shooting, and editing of video as well as the creation of other digital content for use online including social media.
 Applicants should have a proficiency in digital marketing and social media with an ability to comprehend YouTube and Google Analytics and how it affects future videos; experience using a mid-level HD video camera and a DSLR camera for both video and still photography; experience uploading, tagging, and providing descriptions on YouTube and Vimeo channels; an understanding of basic sound and light equipment; a moderate proficiency with Adobe Premiere or Final Cut and related software; and an ability to juggle multiple priorities.
-Knowledge of various social media platforms and content requirements/restrictions also useful.
+The ideal candidate will also be confident with the proactive cultivation and activation of digital content.
+Strong writing and editing skills, knowledge of various social media platforms and content requirements/restrictions also useful.
 Applicants are encouraged to provide links in their resumes to samples of video work available online.
 College and/or professional experience is required.

 The Dramaturgy Intern works with the artistic staff in support of literary management, new play development, season planning, production dramaturgy, and the overall near- and long-term artistic course of the theater.
 Other responsibilities typically include writing for programs and other materials; collaborating in educational, community programming; additional dramaturgy for selected projects; contributing to the artistic and institutional online/social media presence; and helping devise, support, or coordinate select artistic projects.
 Candidates should have excellent writing and communication skills, and a strong background in dramatic literature and practical theater; some graduate study or prior experience of professional production is a plus.
 Writing samples are required with the application.

 The Graphic Design Intern will see a wide range of projects as part of the marketing and communications team that supports the entire theater.
-Responsibilities can range from simple in-house print production to creating promotional materials from concept to commercial print production to assisting with the design and maintenance of digital media.
+Responsibilities can range from in-house print production to creating promotional materials from concept to commercial print production to assisting with the design and production of digital media.
 Significant other tasks will include photography, digital asset management, and event support.
 The intern will work directly with the Art Director and will collaborate with many other staff members.
-The candidate should have solid experience with Adobe InDesign, Photoshop, and Illustrator; understand basic design and typography concepts; be comfortable using a digital DSLR in an event setting; know their way around the Mac platform.
-Experience with HTML would be useful; efficiency, diligence, proofreading, and people skills are essential.
-A portfolio of design and photography work must be provided with the application.
+The candidate should have solid experience with Adobe InDesign, Photoshop, and Illustrator; understand basic design and typography concepts; be comfortable using a digital DSLR; and know their way around the Mac platform.
+Experience with HTML, basic video shooting, Premiere, and digital animation could all be useful.
+Efficiency, diligence, proofreading, and people skills are essential.
+A portfolio of design work must be provided with the application.

 The Lighting Intern is an integral part of the four-person lighting staff.
 Duties include hanging, focusing, equipment maintenance, special projects, and the programming/running of shows.
 Lighting Design and Assistant Lighting Design opportunities available based on experience.
 College and/or professional experience is required as well as knowledge of computer light boards.
 Examples of a candidate's work and/or portfolio is required.